MediaArea/MediaConch/StyleGuide.md

 # Contributing feedback

 Feedback of all kind is encouraged and can either be made through [opening an issue](https://github.com/MediaArea/PreFormaMediaInfo/issues) or by contacting the team directly at info@mediaarea.net

+# Linking

+In order to facilitate self-description, intuitive discovery, and use of resulting code and documentation it is highly encouraged to utilize linking through documentation, tickets, commit messages, and within the code.
+For instance the registry itemizes individual conformance checks should link to code blocks and/or commits as software is developed that is associated to that conformance check.
+In this manner it should be feasible to easily review both human-readable descriptions of conformity checks and associated programmatic implementations.